wernerd/SimpleKotlinLogger/Readme.md

-# Package logging
+# Module logging

 This little project implements a Kotlin logger that also supports SLF4J formatting.
 I extracted the code from some other projects I did, cleaned it, added some documentation and created an own small project.
 It's a **simple, no frills** logging, however I can add some features (via appender code) to add project specific functions, for example reporting to code analysis (Crashlytics for example).
-The footprint is very small, actually I don't like loggers that a complex by itself :-) .
+The footprint is very small, actually I don't like loggers that are complex by itself :-) .

 The implementation provides functions to use a SLF4J formatting style to format logging data.
 For Kotlin this may not be as important as for Java because Kotlin supports some nice string formatting